gregswindle/github-resource-converter/README.md

 $ grc --owner gregswindle --repo eslint-plugin-crc
 ```

+---

-#### Example: generate an issues CSV from a GitHub Enterprise repository
+#### Example: generate a CSV of issues from a GitHub Enterprise repository

 Export all issues from a private, on-premise GitHub Enterprise repoository to CSV: